aminulsiam/cbxbussinesshours/README.txt

 == Description ==

 This plugin helps to display any office or commercial entitity's business hours or office opening/close hours in tabular or compact form in various ways.
+This plugin can display for a specific date.

-The business hours can be displayed in
+The business hours can be displayed in:
 - Frontend Widget
 - Shortcode
-- Dashboard Widget with role manager
+- Dashboard Widget (Role check option who can see)
 - Custom function to call in theme or other plugin to display in custom way
+- Elementor widget
+- Gutenberg widget coming soon!

+Business hours display setting:
+- Compact or not (Compact means show same setting day together as range)
+- Time format - 24 hour or 12 hour
+- Day name format - short day name or long day name
+- 7 week days or single day/current day or custom date

-Shortcode Format:
+Shortcode Format: [cbxbusinesshours]

-[cbxbusinesshours]
-[cbxbusinesshours compact="0/1"]  where compact = 0 regular table display, compact = 1  if multiple days have same opening and closing time will display in group
+See shortcode params details in [our product description page](https://codeboxr.com/product/cbx-office-opening-business-hours-for-wordpress/)

 == Installation ==